 Which Pellet Grills Will Get The Hottest?

-I have an existing article on which pellet grills get the hottest written mainly from the perspective of better grilling/searing performance when it comes to steaks and burgers etc. However, the same principles apply to cooking with a pizza stone on the grill, models that provide direct-flame access are going to provide the hottest cooking surface.
+However, the same principles apply to cooking with a pizza stone on the grill.
+Models that provide direct-flame access are going to provide the hottest cooking surface.

-However, some pellet grills also simply have higher temperature settings above the typical maximum of 500 degrees.
-The Weber SmokeFire pellet grills being an example with a maximum temperature setting of 600 degrees.
-There are other models too such as Broil King pellet grills and many luxury high-end pellet grills such as Memphis and Coyote that have 600 degree plus temperature settings.
+Though some pellet grills also simply have higher temperature settings above the typical maximum of 500 degrees.
+The Weber SmokeFire pellet grills are an example with a maximum temperature setting of 600 degrees.

 Best Wood Pellets For Cooking Pizza?